Last updated on May 3rd, 2021

 It provides the most sensitive test for most β-lactamases, exceptions being staphylococcal penicillinase and ROB-1, an uncommon plasmid-mediated enzyme of haemophili.
 Another chromogenic cephalosporin, PADAC, exists but is less sensitive and is not readily available.
 Rapid beta-lactamase tests can yield clinically relevant information earlier than a MIC or disk diffusion test.

-Nitrocefin is a chromogenic cephalosporin which changes from yellow to read when the amide bond in beta-lactam ring is hydrolyzed by beta-lactamase.
+Nitrocefin is a chromogenic cephalosporin that changes from yellow to red when the amide bond in the beta-lactam ring is hydrolyzed by beta-lactamase.
 It is sensitive to hydrolysis by all known lactamases produced by Gram-positive and Gram-negative bacteria.